kohlersetht/startup/README.md

 -"secure" requires HTTPS to be used when sending the cookie back to the server.
 -"sameSite" will only return the cookie to the domain that generated it.
 -The login authorization endpoint needs to get the hashed password from the database, compare it to the provided password using bcrypt.compare, and if successful set the authentication token in the cookie.

+Notes from Simon-Websocket:
+-The core feature of WebSocket is that it is fully duplexed.
+Meaning that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer to peer connection where either party can efficiently send data at any time.
+-WebSocket connections are still only between two parties.
+So if you want to facilitate a conversation between a group of users the server must act as the intermediary.
+Each peer first connects to the server, and then the server forwards messages amongst the peers.
+-We want to be able to support both secure and non-secure WebSocket connections.
+To do this we look at the protocol that is currently being used as represented by the window.location.protocol variable.
+If it is non-secure HTTP then we set our WebSocket protocol to be non-secure WebSocket (ws).
+Otherwise we use secure WebSocket (wss).
+We use that to then connect the WebSocket to the same location that we loaded the HTML from by referencing the window.location.host variable.